FreeMasen/meh/readme.md

 When the `--alert` argument is provided, the program will attempt to execute the provided file (powershell on windows and sh on unix) when the deal changes.

+Regardless of the operating system, a single argument will be passed that will include the current deal's title and the dolar amounts (if multiple price points all will be included).

 ### Alert Example
 #### Windows
 ```powershell